Judge hears oral arguments in Race Massacre survivors' lawsuit

-A Tulsa County judge said Wednesday she will decide in the next week whether to allow a public nuisance lawsuit stemming from the 1921 Tulsa Race Massacre to proceed.
+A Tulsa County judge will decide in the next week whether to allow a public nuisance lawsuit stemming from the 1921 Tulsa Race Massacre to proceed, she said Wednesday.

 After hearing oral arguments on defendants' motion to dismiss, District Judge Caroline Wall said she will issue a written decision within seven days.